neophilology/English-Homer/growth_journal.md

 - #ethics

 ## March 8
+At this point I'm working in the *Minimum Viable Product (MVP)* of the research: comparative analysis of two translations **Wilson and Green** (most contemporary and easily cleaned), focused on **Lexical Diversity Analysis**.
+Five phases:
+    - Cleaning and preprocessing
+    - EDA
+    - Lexical Diversity Analysis
+    - Hypothesis testing
+    - Reporting findings

 ### Text Normalization Strategy #data_cleaning #nlp #file_management
 Managed to clean Wilson and Green's translations but found out that I may need to do a new folder with "normalizers", in which all that is left is text: